patchy631/ai-engineering-hub/ai-podcast-generator/README.md

 # AI Podcast Generator
-Transform any web article or blog post into an engaging podcast conversation between two AI hosts.
+Transform any web article or blog post into an engaging podcast between two speakers using [Minimax](https://www.minimax.io/) M2.1 and [Minimax](https://www.minimax.io/) Speech 2.6's state of the art capabilities.

 ## Overview